-The AMUPAMO in agreement with the LOC will appoint a team of co-ordinators who will meet with the Jury when the final selection of six problems has been made and the mark schemes are drawn up.
+The AMUPAMO in agreement with the PAMO 2018 LOC will appoint a team of co-ordinators who will meet with the Jury when the final selection of six problems has been made and the mark schemes are drawn up.

 Each problem will be awarded a mark (a whole number in the range from 0 to 7)

 The solutions of the contestants will initially be assessed by their team leader.
-The team leader will present the solutions of the contestants to a co-ordinator, and a mark for each question will be agreed upon in accordance with the marking scheme.
+The team leader will present the solutions of the contestants to a co-ordinator, and a final score for each question will be agreed upon in accordance with the marking scheme.
 The scores will be recorded on an official form and signed by the team leader and the co-ordinator.

 If the team leader and the co-ordinator fail to agree on a score for a contestant, the matter will be referred to the Supervising Committee whose decision shall be final.